 - Reflect on this order to see if you now have a clear beginning, middle and end.
 Alter the order to improve the changes between each sequence.
-If you are communicating a story in your dance, is it clear? - Perform your dance to another group.
+If you are communicating a story in your dance is it clear? - Perform your dance to another group.
 Ask them what they saw and felt when they watched your dance.
-Could they see different pathways, formations and gestures?
-Did they see a story, series of events or an idea?
+Could they see different pathways, formations and shapes?
+Did they see a story?